aws-solutions/qnabot-on-aws/docs/LLM_Retrieval_and_generative_question_answering/README.md

 With this release, you can choose with LLM to use with QnABot:
 1. Amazon Bedrock (Coming soon!)
 2. An open source LLM model automtically deployed and hosted on an Amazon SageMaker endpoint - see https://huggingface.co/philschmid/flan-t5-xxl-sharded-fp16
-3. Third Party LLM Services: Anthropic Claude, or OpenAI.
+3. Third Party LLM Services: Anthropic Claude.
+Others may be added in future.
 4. Any other LLM model or API you like via a user provided Lambda function.

 ### 1. Amazon Bedrock